alexchen4ai/website/docs/README.md

-# personal-website
+# Personal Website
-Personal website for Wei Chen
+This repo contains all the files for my personal website at `Github`.